nicholassam6425/balatro-mods/README.md

 | ------- | ---------- |
 | ✔️ | ❌ |

-An api/hook to add center cards (card back, joker, voucher, booster pack, editions, card type, consumable cards) to the game.
+An api/hook to add center cards (joker, voucher, booster pack, consumable cards) to the game.

-**DOES NOT** add the functionality of the card, just adds the card and necessary data to all the places it needs to be.

 See mods/c_bezos.lua or mods/c_humanity.lua for an example of how to implement a consumeable card.

 See mods/j_jokers.lua or mods/j_sols.lua for an example of how to implement a joker card.

+See mods/v_card_shop.lua for an example of how to implement a voucher card.

 For a rundown of methods & parameters, check out [Center Hook Documentation](#center-hook-documentation)